 The Park Brake Control Switch (3) (Figure 3-2) is located on the front of the steering column.
-The switch is illuminated when the key is in the ON or Start position.
 This two-position rocker switch (ON/OFF) is used to apply and release the parking brake on the drive line.
-The red Park Brake Indicator light on the CCS display is illuminated when the pressure switch in the brake release system is active and the brake is applied.
+The red Park Brake Indicator light on the display is illuminated when the pressure switch in the brake release system is activated and the brake is applied.